que060422/smart-classroom-seat-generator/README.md

 # Smart Classroom Seat Generator

-Business Systems Analysis & Front-End Web Development Case Study
+System Analysis & Front-End Web Development Project

 ## Overview

-The Smart Classroom Seat Generator is a web-based application designed to automate the creation of classroom seating arrangements.
-It helps teachers generate fair, organized, and unbiased seat assignments in just a few seconds, eliminating the need for manual seat planning.
+The Smart Classroom Seat Generator is a web-based application designed to automate classroom seating arrangements.
+It helps teachers create fair, organized, and customizable seat assignments in just a few seconds, reducing the time and effort required for manual seat planning.

 The system supports multiple seating arrangement modes, provides a live seat preview, and allows teachers to print or export the generated seating plan.
-It was developed as a Business Systems Analysis and Front-End Web Development case study, focusing on improving classroom management through automation and user-centered design.
+The project focuses on using technology and automation to simplify classroom management through a practical and user-friendly solution.

 ## 🌐 Live Demo

 https://smart-classroom-seat-generator.vercel.app/

-## 📌 Case Study
+## 📌 Project Details

 - Business Problem
 - Project Objectives